 All of these elements of place have played a part in molding me.
 Many people think I am a natural extrovert.
 Not true.
 I am really an introvert with excellent extroversion skills.
 I like to participate and observe.
 While I make every attempt (weather and schedule permitting) to exercise daily, I also love to read for hours.
 I read Stephen King, Nora Roberts, JK Rowling, Randy Wayne White, Greg Iles, Neil Gaiman, Barbara Kingsolver and many, many others.
 I jam to country music (Toby Keith and the Dixie Chicks), rock & roll, jazz and hip hop; dance Zumba and the Texas two-step .
 I enjoy attending Broadway shows just as much as watching SEC football.
 I am an accountant, but I have a sense of humor.

-I met my husband, Dr. Mark Swanstrom, when I asked to borrow his chalk for my classroom.
-We have two lovely children, Lyle and Leah, two cats, and two not so lovely dogs, with whom we share our home.
-In 2005, 20 years after I left my parent’s house, we bought our home… right here on Old Hwy 6 West.
+In 2005, 20 years after I left my parent’s house, Dr. Mark Swanstrom and I bought a home… right here on Old Hwy 6 West.
 So, I am right back where I started.
 The circle is complete and we begin again.